campenr/FileExplorer/README.rst

 current directory:

-Entering the number corresponding to the desired directory changes to that directory, providing the browsing funcitonality.
+Entering the number corresponding to the desired directory changes to that directory, providing the browsing functionality.

 Usage
 -----